Rong-Zhi/ReinforcementLearning/README.md

 As we described before, in POMDP problems, the agent does not directly observe the environment's state, and must make decisions under uncertainty of the true environment state.
 One method is model-free approach, which directly learn the policy by interactions with environment, and thus, without learning the model of the environment.
 An alternative solution could be model-based approach, which learns a POMDP model of the environment and afterwards compute an optimal policy based on the learned model.
 In this thesis, we will focus on model-free approaches.

 ### General algorithms in RL
+Here we implemented some model-free RL algorithms, we will use some of them (TRPO and PPO) as a baseline for POMDP problems.

 Policy gradients -- [Monte Carlo Policy Gradient(REINFORCE)](https://git.ias.informatik.tu-darmstadt.de/zhi/ReinforcementLearning/tree/master/code/REINFORCE(VPG)) with Continuous Montain Car environment from Python scratch.
 Using Gaussian policy with RBF kernel (without baseline).

 Policy gradients -- [Actor Critic method](https://git.ias.informatik.tu-darmstadt.de/zhi/ReinforcementLearning/tree/master/code/Actor_Critic) with Continuous Montain Car environment by tensorflow.
 Using Gaussian policy with RBF kernel(with baselien).